vitest-dev/vitest/docs/api/index.md

   Register a callback to be called after each one of the tests in the current context completes.
   If the function returns a promise, Vitest waits until the promise resolve before continuing.

-  Optionally, you can a timeout (in milliseconds) for specifying how long to wait before terminating.
+  Optionally, you can provide a timeout (in milliseconds) for specifying how long to wait before terminating.
 The default is 5 seconds.

   ```ts
   import { afterEach } from 'vitest'